Pro Gradu Award for master’s thesis on pensions

 Applying for the Pro Gradu Award

-The 2020 Pro Gradu Award will be open for application in January 2021.
+The applying for the 2020 Pro Gradu Award application time starts at the beginning of 2022.
 A committee appointed by the Finnish Centre for Pensions will select the winner of the award.
 The winner will be announced in May.

 The award can be granted to a masters’ thesis that was accepted at one of the universities in Finland in 2021.
 The thesis can be written within the fields of history, mathematics, law, social policy, sociology, economics, statistics, insurance, communication or demography.